d630/bpx/README.md

 function preread {
     typeset s=$?

-    # The following strings will be shown over your prompt.
+    # The following strings will be shown above your prompt.
     tput setaf 1
     printf "%sPREREAD%s\nlast def of READLINE_LINE was:\n\t<%s>\n" \
         -- -- "$READLINE_LINE"